A New Multipoint Symmetric Secant Method with a Dense Initial Matrix: Introduction

 One way to relax these conditions is to ensure the multiple secant conditions hold but not enforce symmetry.
 In~\cite{schnabel1983quasi}, Schnabel generalizes the Powell-Symmetric-Broyden ({ PSB}), Broyden-Fletcher-Goldfarb-Shanno ({ BFGS}), and the Davidon-Fletcher-Powell ({ DFP}) updates to satisfy $B_kS_k=Y_k$.
 However, in each case, these generalizations may not be symmetric and there are conditions that must be met for the updates to be well-defined.
 Alternatively, one may relax the multiple secant equations but enforce symmetry.
 An example of this is found in the same paper when Schnabel proposes perturbing $Y_k$ to obtain a symmetric matrix.

 Another type of relaxation takes the form of an approximation of the true $S_k^TY_k$ using a symmetrization of this matrix.
 In~\cite{burdakov1983methods}, the following symmetrization is proposed:

-With this symmetrization, a ({ MSS}) method (and its limited-memory version described in~\cite{burdakov2002limited}) is a symmetric method, generating a sequence of symmetric Hessian approximations.
+With this symmetrization, a { MSS} method (and its limited-memory version described in~\cite{burdakov2002limited}) is a symmetric method, generating a sequence of symmetric Hessian approximations.
 (For more details on this symmetrization, see~\cite{burdakov1983methods,burdakov2002limited}.)
 A crucial aspect of these { MSS} methods is that they generate a sequence of matrices that are not necessarily positive definite.
 It is for this reason that these methods are incorporated into trust-region methods.
 The update formula found in~\cite{burdakov1983methods,burdakov2002limited} is a rank-2 update formula.
 As with traditional quasi-Newton methods, in order to maintain the low-memory advantages of limited-memory versions of the methods, a scalar multiple of the identity matrix is used to initialize the sequence of matrices.
-(For the duration of the paper, this initialization will be referred to as a ``one-parameter initialization,'' with the parameter being the chosen as a scalar.)
+(For the duration of the paper, this initialization will be referred to as a ``one-parameter initialization,'' with the parameter being chosen as a scalar.)
+It is worth noting that it is possible to use general diagonal matrices as an initialization and maintain the low-memory advantage; however, constant diagonal initializations are the most popular approach due to their ease of use.

 In this paper, we propose using a \emph{compact formulation} for the sequence of matrices produced by the { MSS} method found in~\cite{burdakov1983methods,burdakov2002limited} to allow the use of two parameters to define the initial approximate Hessian.
 This initialization exploits the form of the compact formulation to create a dense initialization when the two parameters are different.
 (It is worth noting that when the two parameters are chosen to be the same, the initialization simplifies to the traditional one-parameter initialization.)
 This work is inspired by the positive results found using a two-parameter initialization for the { BFGS} update~\cite{denseInit}.
-We demonstrate that the eigenspace associated all the eigenvalues are unchanged using two parameters in lieu of the usual single parameter.
+We demonstrate that the eigenspace associated with all the eigenvalues is unchanged using two parameters in lieu of the usual single parameter.
 Additionally, some motivation for good choices of initial parameters are presented.

 This paper is organized in five sections.
 In Section 2, we review the compact formulation for the limited-memory { MSS} matrix.
 In Section 3, we derive the proposed limited-memory { MSS} method.
 This proposed method is incorporated into a traditional trust-region method in Section 4.
 Numerical comparisons with the { MSS} method using traditional initializations on large unconstrained problems from the { CUTE}st test collection~\cite{cutest} are given in Section 5.
 Finally, Section 6 includes some concluding remarks and observations.